 Reply to this email if you have questions

 Foothills Market: The Market is Open!

-Browse the market between now and Wednesday at 5:00 p.m., and we’ll have your order ready for pickup on Thursday.
+Shop the market between now and Wednesday at 5:00 p.m.
+Be sure to click the “place your order” button, and we’ll have your order ready for pickup on Thursday afternoon.

 Eat something fresh this week!

 To ensure your order is placed, make sure you click the “Place My Order” button once you have completed your shopping.
 You will receive a confirmation email.

 Remember to check out the extras table when you pick up your order from 4-7 PM on Tuesday!
 Please let us know how we can make your market experience better!